-- Global Working Capital Requirement (WCR) deteriorated by +1 day to 70 days in 2018, coming back to its highest and thus worst level since 2012.
+- Global Working Capital Requirement (WCR) deteriorated by +1 day to 70 days in 2018, reaching the highest and thus worst level since 2012.
 For 2019, Euler Hermes expects a correction in inventories and a stronger discipline in payment for corporates.

 - WCR rose in three out of five countries in 2018, mostly due to a noticeable inventory accumulation (+3 days on average).
 Emerging markets are on average less efficient than advanced economies in adjusting their payment behavior.

-Paris, July 17 2019 – A new study, jointly produced by Euler Hermes Economic Research and Euler Hermes Rating, focuses on Working Capital as a key indicator of the financial situation and behavior of corporates.
+Hong Kong, 23 July 2019 – Euler Hermes Economic Research and Euler Hermes Rating jointly published a new study on global Working Capital Requirement, a key measurement of financial resources that companies consume to cover operating costs and expenses, and to run their businesses efficiently.
 It complements previous studies that pointed out the reactivating of self-discipline of corporates in their Days Sale Outstanding (DSO), and the unusual accumulation of inventories by corporates, giving an enlarged view on the financial situation and behavior of corporates.

 Correcting the record high global WCR